Generalized integrands and bond portfolios: Pitfalls and counter examples: Mathematical set-up and the market model

 where $a$ is progressively measurable real-valued process.
 So here $\sesq{\psi^0_t}{\zcpxd{t}}=a_t \zcpxd{t}(0)$ and $\sesq{\psi^1_t}{\zcpxd{t}}$ are respectively the discounted risk-free and risky investments at $t$ corresponding to $\theta.$

-The notion of \textit{generalized bond portfolio} was introduced in ref. \cite{Donno-Pratelli2005}, in a tentative to circumvent the problem of the existence of bond markets with a unique e.m.m., but which are not complete in the sense that every sufficiently integrable r.v. is replicable (by a self-financed admissable bond portfolio).
+The notion of \textit{generalized bond portfolio} was introduced in ref. \cite{DonnoPratelli2005}, in an attempt to circumvent the problem of the existence of bond markets with a unique e.m.m., but which are not complete in the sense that every sufficiently integrable r.v. is replicable (by a self-financed admissible bond portfolio).